rupansh/nimtg-man.github.io/README.md

 # Caramell docs

-This repository contains all the documentation for RaphielGang
+This repository contains all the documentation for nim-tg-bot

 ## Testing changes